DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-16-standardised-entry-requirement-descriptions.md

 ### Secondary courses

-For Secondary courses, a standardised paragraph is added about the degree subject:
+For secondary courses, a standardised paragraph is added about the degree subject:

 > Your degree subject should be in [course subject] or a similar subject.
 Otherwise you’ll need to prove your subject knowledge in some other way.